digitalronin/highcharts-gem/README.md

                       ]
           )

-After instantiation, any value can be altered using either the convenience methods;
+After instantiation, any value can be read/altered using either the convenience methods;

 * title
 * y_title
 * renderTo
 * series

-...or by using addressing the nested hash attributes directly;
+...or by using addressing the nested hash attributes directly. e.g. the following lines have the same effect;

+        barchart.y_title = "My New Y Axis Title"

         barchart.yAxis.title.text = "My New Y Axis Title"